 Clinical Mat Pilates Classes

-Mat Pilates is a great way to start Pilates, for all ages and abilities.
-Our small, friendly, supportive classes with our experienced Clinical Instructors help you get the most from doing Pilates, whatever your goal.
+Mat Pilates is a great way to enjoy Pilates, for all ages and abilities.
+Our small, friendly, supportive group sessions with our experienced Clinical Instructors help you get the most from doing Pilates, whatever your goal.

-From our light and spacious onsite studio in Chandlers Ford, you can join our small mat Pilates classes, with classes run throughout the week, with a choice of days, times and Instructors.
+From our light and spacious onsite studio in Chandlers Ford, you can join our small group mat Pilates sessions, with classes run throughout the week, with a choice of days, times and Instructors.